RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/index.md

 **PascalVOC-SP** is a node-classification graph dataset originating from semantic segmentation in computer vision.
 We use this dataset due to its presence of long-range interactions.
 This dataset has a multitude of graphs, so we selected one for node level, binary classification.

 ![PascalVOC-SP Graph Visualization](assets/PascalVOC-SPGraph.PNG)

+### Models

+We propose two new explainers: **AttentionExplainer** and **IGExplainer**.
+In addition to these two, we've also implemented two existing explainers, GNNExplainer and DummyExplainer, for benchmarking and comparison purposes (reflected in the results section).

 ## Metrics